Genusbiz/docs/developers/defining-the-application-model/action-orchestration/actions/effects/merge-data-to-a-document.md

 In the **File Name** box you may insert fields from your data sources to create dynamic file names.
 To insert a field, right-click inside the **File Name** box, and in the menu click **Insert Field**.

+**Encrypt with Password**.
+You can protect the document by using a password to help prevent unauthorized access.
+Password protection is supported for the following file formats: *.docx, *.docm, *.dotx, and *.dotm.

 ![ID3316C4D2D93C4E35.png](media/ID3316C4D2D93C4E35.png)

 Select the **Print Document** check box if you want to automatically print the merged document.
 You may specify a condition, which simplifies your setup in case you want to give your users several options (save to file, print, open).
 Select a **Print Settings Data Source** to apply any printer settings, these settings can for example have been input from the user in an earlier step.